 An even bigger step is creating a digestion treatment plan that incorporates digestive aids.

-Gut Check from WTHN is a digestion aid you should consider adding to your digestion treatment plan.
-Using many pantry staples, Gut Check helps you kick your metabolism into high gear.
+Daily Digestion from WTHN is a digestion aid you should consider adding to your digestion treatment plan.
+Using many pantry staples, Daily Digestion helps you kick your metabolism into high gear.
 It is packed with ingredients like:

 - Organic Chinese yam, which contains allantoin, a natural compound that can accelerate healthy tissue growth